-Prior to contracting, Bonneville review all proposed work elements to identify additional work that may represent scope changes and/or new activities.
-The Committee believes the resulting portfolio of proposed work is generally consistent with the Fish and Wildlife Program, However, we recognize Bonneville's budget may not support funding new activities at this time.
-The Committee recommends Bonneville fund this proposed new work as appropriate and when funding is available.
+• Staff recommends that prior to contracting Bonneville review all proposed work elements to identify additional work that may represent scope changes and/or new activities.
+Staff believes the resulting portfolio of proposed work is generally consistent with the Fish and Wildlife program, However, we recognize Bonneville's budget may not support funding new activities at this time.
+Council recommends Bonneville fund this proposed new work as appropriate and when funding is available.